modxorg/Docs/en/extending-modx/xpdo/class-reference/xpdocachemanager/xpdocachemanager.set.md

 Also allows for an array of options to be passed.
 The current available values are:

-- **format** - If equals XPDO\_CACHE\_JSON, will set the string as the only data in file (rather than a return of the string.
+- `format` - If equals `XPDO_CACHE_JSON`, will set the string as the only data in file (rather than a return of the string.
 This is useful if you want more proper parsing of JSON data.

 ## Syntax